elyassgh/booking/README.md

   * consider using the current migrations !

-### Seconde Create an admin for the booking engine
+### Seconde create an admin for the booking engine

 ``` bash